bradleyeckert/chad/README.md

 zero instructions.
 It's a little freaky to watch in simulation if you're used to control flow changes having to deal with pipelines.
+Fetch/execute pipelines impact fine factoring by making call and return waste clock cycles on synchronizing the instruction stream.
+The ISA of a Forth CPU should avoid such pipelining.
+Do not not select the inputs to the ALU.
+They are implicit.
+That takes the decode delay out of the critical path.

 Chad improves on the J1 to facilitate bigger apps.
 A caching mechanism supports much larger applications than fit in code RAM.